 If you plan on vaping, avoid oils that contain propylene glycol, polyethene glycol, and any cream or cinnamon flavouring, because all of these things can be dangerous when heated and inhaled.

 Dosage of CBD

-CBD is not regulated, and this means that there are a lot of different brands out there and not all are created equal.
+CBD is not regulated, and this means that there are a lot of different CBD brands out there and not all are created equal.
+(See our CBD brands review page for more info).
 Look for a CBD brand that shows the ratio of CBD and THC, and that has clear batch labelling, including a manufacturing date.
 Look for plant-derived CBD without excessive additives, preservatives or thinning agents.
-Good CBD oil should have been lab tested to ensure that it is safe (free from solvent residue, bacteria and mold), and pure (meaning no other contaminants).
+Good CBD oil should have been lab-tested to ensure that it is safe (free from solvent residue, bacteria and mould), and pure (meaning no other contaminants).
 COD or ethanol-extracted CBD is a good choice.
 Avoid CBD that was extracted using solvents such as BHO, propane, hydrocarbons or hexane.

 There is such a thing as single-molecule CBD, which has actually been approved for medicinal use, but it is thought to actually be less-effective than CBD from a plant.
 It requires higher doses and has a more narrow therapeutic window.
 Single-molecule CBD is made in a lab, and while it has a similar effect to CBD, it lacks a number of the other cannabinoids that augment the effect of CBD.